Yurickh/ouxe/README.md

 Opinionated prettier configuration.

-By default, it will create a `.prettierignore` and a `.prettierrc`.
-With preloaded configuration, which you can later edit.
+By default, it will create a `.prettierignore` and a `.prettierrc` with preloaded configuration, which you can later edit.

 #### --write, -w